akkeris/mongodb-broker/README.md

 ### 3. Plans

 The plans table can be modified to adjust plans, at the moment only two exist, versioned and un-versioned.
-They both are encrypted using the `AWS_KMS_KEY_ID` environment variable.
 The default plans can be modified to make them unencrypted.

 ### 4. Setup Task Worker